Life, Hotel Parties and Death in Qatar's Expat Bubble

 I googled the incident later, but nothing came up.
 Rumors and whispers are a way of life in Doha, but so much goes unsaid officially, that it’s hard to sort out truth from lies.

-For the British expat who brushed shoulders with Patterson’s social circle, the unflinching fact of Lauren Patterson’s death was enough to curdle life in Doha.
+For the British expat who brushed shoulders with Patterson’s social circle, the unflinching fact of her death was enough to curdle life in Doha.
 She now lives in Australia, the desert playground elements of the city having lost their allure.

 “For me Qatar is a mysterious paradise that I loved to hate,” she wrote.
 “I miss it every day, but it is not a reality.”